kkinnear/zprint/doc/options/optionfns.md

 This example is complex because we are aren't formatting the actual `defn` expression differently, we are formatting the top level expresions of the `defn` differently.
+The advantage of doing it this way is that this approach to configuration will integrate well with other configurations.

-Now you have seen how to use `:next-inner` and `:next-inner-restore` to achieve what a desired formatting output.
+Now you have seen how to use `:next-inner` and `:next-inner-restore` to achieve a desired formatting output.

 ## Specifying an Option Function